 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In accordance with SECTION 40.
-IC 13-20-17.5-6, the Indiana Department of Environmental Management (IDEM) and the Association of Indiana Solid Waste Districts (AISWMD) have developed a science based curriculum model and corresponding environmental education programs that correlate to Indiana standards.
-This program guide is for the utilization of Solid Waste educators across the state.
+In accordance with IC 13-20-17.5-6, IDEM and AISWMD developed a science-based curriculum model and corresponding environmental education programs that correlate to Indiana standards.
+This program guide may be used by solid waste educators across the state.